marcoxa/pli-treemaps/README.md

   surprising ways.

 * Output (and input) is quite complex.
-Even apparently "simple" things in `PUT&nbsp;EDIT` statements come back to bite you with initially unintelligible 2000 "cond codes".
-The main thing I learned -- it worked for me, it may be wrong -- is that if you use a `DO&nbsp;...&nbsp;TO` construct, you need to have the correct repeated number of format directives.
+Even apparently "simple" things in `PUT EDIT` statements come back to bite you with initially unintelligible 2000 "cond codes".
+The main thing I learned -- it worked for me, it may be wrong -- is that if you use a `DO ...
+TO` construct, you need to have the correct repeated number of format directives.

 * There is no apparent way to check whether a macro variable has been